3cky/mbusd/README.md

               Specifies serial port mode (like 8N1).
        -P port
               Specifies TCP port number (default 502).
-       -C maxconn
+       -t     Enable RTS RS-485 data direction control (if not disabled while compile).
+       -y file
+              Enable RS-485 direction data direction control by writing '1' to file for transmitter enable and '0' to file for transmitter disable -Y file
+              Enable RS-485 direction data direction control by writing '0' to file for transmitter enable and '1' to file for transmitter disable -C maxconn
               Specifies maximum number of simultaneous TCP connections.
        -N retries